-The San Juan Islands were inhabited by the Northern Straits Salish people for at least 9,000 years prior to European arrival.
+The San Juan Islands were inhabited by the Northern Straits Salish people 9,000 years prior to European arrival.
 Other first nation people inhabited the islands seasonally, preserving food in summer for winters spent elsewhere.
 All were drawn to the islands by the rich abundance of food and materials found here.

-The Spanish arrived in the late 18th century with key mapping expeditions occurring in 1791 and 1792 by Captain Francisco de Eliza.
+The Spanish arrived in the late 18th century with mapping expeditions occurring in 1791 and 1792 by Captain Francisco de Eliza.

 Friday Harbor Grows